 Like many non-profits, much of the board work happens at the committee level.
 Learn more about how the Foundation operates by reading its committee structure below.

-Executive Committee — Chair Anne Harris
+Executive Committee — Chair, NCBGF President Anne Harris

-Development Committee — Chair James Joslin
+Development Committee — Chair, James Joslin

 Fundraising and advocacy for the Garden are part of the job description of all Directors of the Foundation.
 A smaller Development Committee serves to direct these efforts, working with NCBG Development to raise funds in support of the Garden.
-This committee specifically helps coordinate efforts to identify and help introduce to the Garden individuals, Foundations, and Businesses with potential to help.
+This committee specifically helps coordinate efforts to identify and help introduce to the Garden individuals, Foundations, and Businesses with the potential to help.
 The Development Committee oversees the annual Gala and investigates new fundraising projects, activities, and ideas for Garden income production.

-Finance Committee — Chair Nate Byrd
+Finance Committee — Chair, Nate Byrd

 The NCBGF Treasurer will chair a finance committee and will work with the financial officer of the North Carolina Botanical Garden in the oversight of all income and expenditures of the North Carolina Botanical Garden Foundation and will be responsible for developing annual budgets of the Foundation.
 This committee evaluates the investments of the Foundation and recommends any changes to the Executive Committee.
 Reports of this committee are made to the Executive Committee and at full Board meetings.

 Governance Committee — Co-Chairs, Judith Rizzo and Carol Tresolini